danielk98/BangleApps/apps/eSense/readme.md

 - "gulp plotter" -> generate a version that includes the data plotter to run even in the Bangle.js 1 emulator

 ### Start the app
-The app can currently only be launched from the Espruino IDE.
+The app can be launched via the Espruino IDE or it can be installed via the app store!